RocketCommunicationsInc/astro/packages/web-components/MIGRATION.md

 ## Push Button

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --pushbutton-background-color
+    -   --pushbutton-border-color
+    -   --pushbutton-text-color
+    -   --pushbutton-selected-background-color
+    -   --pushbutton-selected-border-color
+    -   --pushbutton-selected-text-color
+    -   --pushbutton-selected-hover-text-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

 ### Part Rename

 **Likelihood of Impact: Low**

 The `label` CSS Shadow Part has been renamed to `container`to be more consistent with other components.
 **Resolution:** Search your application for any usage of `rux-push-button::part(label)` and replace it with `rux-push-button::part(container)`.

+## Radio

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --radio-hover-border-color
+    -   --radio-border-color
+    -   --radio-label-color
+    -   --radio-background-color
+    -   --radio-selected-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

+## Radio Group

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The deprecated `--radiogroup-border-color` CSS Custom Property has been removed.

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

 ## Segmented Button

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed: - --segmented-button-background-color - --segmented-button-text-color - --segmented-button-border-color - --segmented-button-hover-background-color - --segmented-button-hover-text-color - --segmented-button-hover-border-color - --segmented-button-selected-background-color
+    **Resolution:** View the CSS Custom Properties Migration doc for more details.

 ### Medium Default Size